 - The sponsor or organizer must receive written approval in advance from the Academy for the location, program, topics, presenters and all individuals who will be invited to speak, attend, participate or observe in advance of the meeting.
 The Academy reserves the right to accept or reject the program, or any individual or aspect of the program.

-An Academy Spokesperson who attends an industry sponsored briefing or training event that was not planned and sanctioned under these procedures will be considered in violation of the Spokesperson Program's conflict of interest policy.
-An Academy Spokesperson who violates this policy shall be advised by the Academy's Public Relations Director and will be given the opportunity to respond to the violation and remove the conflict.
+An Academy Spokesperson who attends an industry-sponsored briefing or training event that was not planned and sanctioned under these procedures will be considered in violation of the Spokesperson Program's conflict of interest policy.
+An Academy Spokesperson who violates this policy shall be advised by the Academy's Strategic Communications Director and will be given the opportunity to respond to the violation and remove the conflict.
 The response will be reviewed by Board of Directors' Executive Committee.
 If a conflict exists and is not resolved within 30 days, the person shall be removed from the Program by written communication from the Executive Committee.